sassoftware/sasoptpy/doc/guide/models.rst

 >>> print(so.get_solution_table(x, y))

-All variables and constraints passed into this method are returned based on their indices.
+All variables and constraints that are passed into this method are returned on the basis of their indices.
 See :ref:`examples` for more details.

 Tuning MILP model parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SAS Optimization solvers provide a variety of settings.
 However, it might be difficult to find the best settings for a
-given model.
-In order to compare and obtain a good choice of parameters, you can use the `optimization.tune` action
+particular model.
+In order to compare parameters and make a good choice, you can use the `optimization.tune` action
-for mixed-integer linear optimization problems.
+for mixed integer linear optimization problems.

 The :meth:`Model.tune_parameters` method is a wrapper for the tune action.
 Consider the following knapsack problem example: